syncfusion-content/xamarin-docs/Xamarin/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Color of tool bar item background in image editor when it is pressed state.
+            Color of tool bar item background in image editor when it is in pressed state.
             <br/>
             <br/>
         </td>